Oberheim OB-X8 Analog Polyphonic Synthesizer

 OB-X8.
 IE keyboard tracking of the VCF is now variable instead

-off/full, mixer levels of VCOs and noise are now variable instead of
+of off/full, mixer levels of VCOs and noise are now variable instead

-off/half/full, etc. You can now set number of voices for a
+of off/half/full, etc. You can now set number of voices for a

-patch and select priority and trigger modes.
+unison patch and select priority and trigger modes.

 Menu diving through the OLED is minimal.
 There's a

-generous front panel full of single-function knobs
+user interface is a generous front panel full of single-function

-functions in the OB-X8 Page 2 menu.
+the legacy "page 2" functions in the OB-X8 Page 2 menu.

 "Page 2" of OB-8 vintage adds some modulators and interesting